 If you’re new to WLED, one of the things you’re probably wondering is how you can turn the lights on at a specific time and off at a specific time.
 This is pretty easy, but I find this a bit confusing due to how things are named in WLED, so I wrote up a how-to.

-First, open WLED, choose your lights, and click on the Favorites tab.
+First, open WLED, choose your lights, and click on the Presets tab.

 Create a new preset, name it On.
 Uncheck Use current state and set the API command to T=1.
 Save the preset.